 Association for Comprehensive Energy Psychology – Non-profit professional organization for licensed healthcare providers and allied health disciplines, serves to organize and unify EP methods, provides professional support and education, and establishes ethical guidance in practice.
-Offers online training and certification.
+Offers online training and certification

-Presentations and Trainings available for:
+Presentations and Training available for:

 - Companies and organizations of all kinds

 - Mental Health Providers and Groups

 - Veterans Groups

 - Social Justice Organizations